6.7.4.1 Efficient Management of Immigration

 ● A country which is one of the 142 signatories to the Geneva Convention of 28 July 1951 has committed to providing asylum for refugees whose lives are in danger (5.4.7.6).

 A system of residence permits, such as that described in the “Guide to French visas and permits, can enable local government to ensure that incoming economic migrants can support themselves and it allows a check to be made that there is adequate housing, infrastructure and public services for them.
-The French residence permit (carte de séjour) required for non-EU citizens wishing to stay in France for more than 3 months contains these requirements:
+It has been suggested that Britain could manage immigration more efficiently if it had an equivalent system, as described in the article Tony Blair and William Hague call for digital ID cards for all:

 Asylum-seekers need an induction into society.
 They may find that it is easiest for them if they settle near to people from the same ethnic group, so that they can receive moral and practical support and can speak the same language.
 They need different lengths of time to adjust, but it is preferable that they don’t remain separate from the rest of society for any longer than necessary because that undermines social cohesion (6.6.3.4).
 If they are allowed to find work wherever it is available, they will gradually disperse and can be absorbed.

-All immigrants create an immediate pressure on public services, as they may need access to medical care and their children need schools.
+All immigrants create an immediate pressure on public services.
+They need housing, they may need access to medical care, and their children need schools.
 If the authorities have made insufficient provision for receiving people, it is they who deserve criticism – not the immigrants.
 Policies need to be localised for efficient management of immigration.
 Local politicians need to visibly manage it: ensuring that there are adequate public services and infrastructure, and consulting with local community leaders and the immigrants themselves about cultural adaptation.
 The problems are radically different in Dover (where refugees might arrive), London (which has a rich history of successfully absorbing immigration) and East Anglia (where immigration is necessary to pick fruit but there is now Fear and anger in once-wealthy town divided by insecurity and immigration).

 Back